bage2014/spring-study/spring-study/spring-study-beans/readme.txt

 1.5.4.
 Request, session, application, and WebSocket scopes
 ## 2017-09-08 23:11

-Choosing the type of proxy to create 未尝试
+Choosing the type of proxy to create //TODO
 1.5.5.
-Custom scopes
+Custom scopes  //TODO
 ## 2017-09-28

+1.6.
+Customizing the nature of a bean

+1.6.1.
+Lifecycle callbacks
+Initialization callbacks
+Destruction callbacks

+Startup and shutdown callbacks //TODO

+Shutting down the Spring IoC container gracefully in non-web applications

+1.6.2.
+ApplicationContextAware and BeanNameAware //TODO

+1.7.
+Bean definition inheritance